 There will be a minimum group size of 2, maximum of 6.
 A small group number will ensure that Andrew will get a good amount of time with everyone.

 Night time photography course vouchers can be bought throughout the year but the experience can only be booked September to April when the nights are dark enough.
-2019 dates available now!

 Where is it?
 The night photography courses take place around the city of York and Whitby, other locations may also become available.
 You will be advised of where your group will meet upon booking your experience.